rapharbk/LearningPython/README.md

 Day 2 -
 Today, my main focus will be on continuing to watch this video lesson.
 Today i also managed to create a very basic calculator and a mini Mad Libs game.
 Additionally, I learned a lot about lists.
 I'm excited and hopeful that Day 3 will be even more enjoyable and engaging

+Day 3 -
+I didn't have much time today, so I was only able to study for a short while.
+My project folder is starting to fill up, and the organization is still a bit unclear.
+I will make an effort to improve it later on.